dhis2/app-platform/docs/scripts/start.md

 # d2 app scripts start

-Run a live-reloading development server on `localhost:3000`
+Run a live-reloading development server on localhost

 > **NOTE**: This command is currently unsupported for libraries